kjutzn/cry-ptex1/README.md

 1. A computer running macOS
 2. A11 device(iPhone X **isn't** supported)
 3. Have [Palera1n](https://github.com/palera1n/palera1n) installed
+4. This branch is no longer maintained and for this script you need to install openssh using your own patched mobileactivationd (download link is invalid)

 # Disclamer
 This script is for educational purposes.
 I am aware people might use this to bypass iCloud, but I am NOT encouraging you to bypass iCloud and you **shouldn't do that**.
 This guide is **legitametly** activating it!